 There are many things I can’t do.
 I have no superpowers.
 I don’t know everything and never will.
 But.
 I know that stories are the best way to convey messages you want to resonate deeply with people.
 And I think they—stories—are also a compelling way to teach compassion and maybe even come to grips with our own feelings.

-Here’s more comments from other readers:
+Here are more comments from other readers:

 “Superbly written.” –Gwendolyn M.